 The University has a long tradition of excellence in artificial intelligence, with research groups in engineering dating back to the 1970s and 1980s.
 Now all these traditions have converged to form the Intelligent Systems Laboratory, a research unit with 16 members of staff (five professors) and about 40 PhD students and postdoctoral researchers.
 Research activities include foundational work in machine learning (many of the unit's members work in this central area of research), and applications to web intelligence, machine translation, bioinformatics, semantic image analysis and robotics, uncertainty modelling and fuzzy systems, as well as natural intelligent systems.

 Many systems in nature and industry consist of a myriad of parts that act together following complex and often self-organised patterns of interactions.
-Swarms of animals, human societies or companies in complex supply networks are only some examples of this type of complex system.
+Swarms of animals, human societies or companies in complex supply networks are just a few examples of this type of complex system.
 The Collective Dynamics group addresses the question how system-level function and phenomena arise from the interplay of parts in these systems.

 Computational neuroscientists apply computational and mathematical approaches to the study of the brain and, in the other direction, seek to uncover insights into computation and mathematics by working with experimental neuroscientists in trying to understanding how the brain works.
 We are interested in the algorithmic structure of the central nervous system and the neurobiological systems and mechanisms that support them.